 Where to bet on the March Madness

-March Madness and betting are synonymous with each other – even your coworkers and elderly neighbors have some sort of pool going to predict the winner.
+March Madness and betting are synonymous – even your coworkers and elderly neighbors are in a pool to predict the winner.
 Because of that popularity, you’ll find March Madness odds and matchups available at any major sportsbook under the NCAAB section.

-If you need any advice on what to look for in a college basketball betting site, check out our sportsbook reviews for sites that offer NCAAB action!
+If you need any advice on what to look for in a college basketball betting site, check out our sportsbook reviews for the best March Madness betting sites!

-Understanding The Odds To Win The NCAA Championship
+Understanding The Odds To Win The College Basketball National Championship

-If you’re interested in March Madness futures, you’re likely looking to bet on the outright winner of the tournament.
+If you’re interested in March Madness futures odds, you’re likely looking to bet on the outright winner of the tournament.
 Like the odds table at the top of the page, odds will usually look like this:

 These odds tell you the likelihood and corresponding payout of one of these teams winning a national championship.
 Unlike a moneyline bet, where there is a clear favorite represented by a minus sign (-), the team with the lowest odds would be the favorite.
 In our example, it’s Gonzaga, and the rest are underdogs even though each team has a plus sign (+) prefacing its odds.